Plant Profile: For the Love Of Mother Elder (Sambucus spp

 Nicknamed the "medicine chest of the country people," Elder has a long history of medicinal use in Europe.
-The flowers can be steeped in a tea (often combined with peppermint & yarrow) and served to those who have fever but are not sweating.
-Flowers are considered a relaxing diaphoretic and are infused as teas that will induce a mild sweat when fever is present.
+The flowers can be steeped in a tea (often combined with peppermint & yarrow) and drunk as a relaxing diaphoretic that will induce a mild sweat when fever is present.
 They work to open up the capillaries, helping to release the heat from the body in the action of sweating.
 Elder flowers are used in topical applications (washes & salves) to help with red and inflamed skin.

 You can make a sweet elixir with the flowers - lots of sugar and flowers steeped in vodka and water.
 Or you can go to the liquor store and buy a bottle of St. Germain, an elderflower liquor and enjoy its unique floral taste.